JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 download.file(gif, "www/typing.gif")
 ```

 Then we create an application that draws and redraws a plot at the click of a button.
-Note that we give the gif an id as we will need to be able to retrieve this element JavaScript side (to dynamically show and hide it) and an `id` makes for an ideal selector.
+Note that we give the gif an id as we will need to be able to retrieve this element JavaScript-side (to dynamically show and hide it), and an `id` makes for an ideal selector.

 ```r
 # app.R